 I recognise that governance is strengthened by the participation of people with many different types of knowledge and experience.
-I am confident, due to our Appraisal and Supervision policies, that all members of staff have the necessary skills, knowledge and capacity to discharge their responsibilities.
+I am confident, due to our new Performance Development Framework, that all members of staff have the necessary skills, knowledge and capacity to discharge their responsibilities.